JoelIgle14/MenjaNombresRepo/README.md

 ## English

 In this game, you have to **add, subtract, and feed hungry monsters** in a sushi restaurant.
+Drag the numbers to the monster's plate to feed it, or to the machines to operate.

 Numbers come out from **two conveyor belts**:
 - The **top** one moves **left to right**.